 The tools that are used for web analytics are explained below.
 If you do not agree to your usage data being stored and used by the respective tool as described below, you can deactivate collection of the data by following the instructions given below, thus actively indicating that you object to the collection and use of data for web analytics purposes.

 2.2.1 Google Analytics

-Under instructions from e-Spirit AG, Google will use this information to analyse your use of the website, to compile reports on activities on the website, and to provide the website operator with further services relating to use of the platform and internet usage.
+Under instructions from e-Spirit GmbH, Google will use this information to analyse your use of the website, to compile reports on activities on the website, and to provide the website operator with further services relating to use of the platform and internet usage.
 The IP-address transferred by your browser when Google Analytics is used is not linked up to any other data held by Google.

 Further information on Google Inc. and Google Analytics can be found at: www.google.com

 - Click stream (i.e. the pages on our website that you have visited)

 - The time you spent on each page